Skip to content

 Access Methods

-1. Ensure DataKit is installed and configured to be accessible over the public network and install the IP geolocation database;
+1. Ensure DataKit is installed and configured to be publicly accessible, with the IP geolocation database installed.

-2. Obtain parameters like applicationId, env, version, etc., from the console, and start accessing the application;
+2. Obtain parameters like applicationId, env, version from the console, and start accessing the application.

-3. When integrating the SDK, set datakitOrigin to the domain name or IP of DataKit.
+3. When integrating the SDK, set datakitOrigin to the DataKit's domain name or IP.

 SDK Configuration